KalmykAlex/GPS-Tracker/README.md

 #### Crontab and Launcher.sh

-At boot time a crontab is configured to stard a _launcher.sh_ script that will in turn launch our python scripts.
+At boot time a crontab is configured to stard a _launcher.sh_ script that will in turn start our python scripts.
 To setup the crontab simply type the following commands:

     sudo crontab -e